walexy/zoomguy-copy-01/src/pages/meeting-messages.md

 sections:
   - type: section_hero
     content: >-
       Your card is your voice.
-Printed on a strudy stock with a durable matte finish these cards will make an impression.
+Printed on a sturdy stock with a durable matte finish, these cards will make an impression or bring a smile to your next virtual meeting or event.

       `<div id='product-component-1622052659298'></div>

       <script type="text/javascript">